 Since RingCentral and Vonage both offer a number of different plans at different levels, we wanted to focus on their most popular solution.
 This will help us round up the best apple to apples comparison for shoppers at a specific price point.

 We’ll take a look at each provider’s plan, how that plan breaks down into included options, and offer an understanding just what your money is going to.

 Now, three plans are fairly common, but since we’re comparing to Vonage, our main focus will be on RingCentral’s mid-tier Premium Plan.
-RingCentral’s Premium plan both offers the closest price and feature comparison to Vonage, and is also considered the provider’s most popular plan.
+RingCentral’s Premium plan both offers the closest price and feature comparison to Vonage and is also considered the provider’s most popular plan.
 So it makes sense for us to focus directly on the Premium plan, right down the middle, as it’s what most business owners will be considering anyway.
-Overall, RingCentral manages to come in slightly lower that the start at $34.99.
+Overall, RingCentral manages to come in slightly lower than the start at $34.99.

-For those unfamiliar, the power of Cloud-hosted solutions is what keeps everything, the entire platform and service, simple.
+For those unfamiliar, the power of Cloud-hosted solutions is what keeps everything, the entire platform, and service, simple.
 Since everything is hosted in the cloud, your business barely has to worry about anything.
 From features to lines to voicemail, it can all be easily configured in the providers’ online portable.
 Since everything is in the Cloud, platforms offer a flexible, scalable solution that will grow with your company.

 Looking closer at what’s being offered, RingCentral’s Premium plan builds off the base that the Standard starts: upgrading users to more toll-free minutes, 25 users per conference meeting, as well as some extra phone features like HD Voice and inbound caller ID.
 You can take a look at the complete list of included features below.